TejashriAT/5-in-a-Row/README.md

 # 5-in-a-Row
 Connect 4 (5-in-a-Row) Game

-### Description
+### Rule Description
-5-in-a-Row, a variation of the famous Connect Four game, is a two-player connection game in which the players first choose a color and then take turns dropping colored discs from the top into a nine-column, six-row vertically suspended grid.
+- 5-in-a-Row, a variation of the famous Connect Four game, is a Two players connection game.
+- Two players (Player1 is Red, Player2 is Blue) choose the color to take turns to fill the board with coins, trying to connect
+			5-in-a-Row of one's own coins, either horizontally, vertically or diagonally.
+- The game has a nine-column, six-row vertically suspended grid.
 The pieces fall straight down, occupying the next available space within the column.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of five of one's own discs.